Monczak/LanguageCorruptor/README.md

 If the model were trained on a piece of code, high saturation will most likely produce a large amount of whitespaces, interrupted by small pieces of code.

 If the model were trained on a training file which contains lots of repeated characters, high saturation will make the model "embrace" the repetition and could potentially produce a file full of the same character.

+A negative saturation value with a somewhat large depth (for example a depth of 4, saturation of -5) will produce an "inverted" version of the original file, where the least common sequences of letters/words are the most common.

+#### Depth
+A small depth (1 or 2) will make the model make up its own words, most often long ones.
+These words usually seem to be valid words in the original file's language, albeit way more complicated and hard to pronounce.